 - The type of cancer you have or have had

-- Cancer treatments you have had and when you had them
+- Cancer treatments you’ve had and when you had them

-- The name and contact information for your doctor
+- The name and contact information for all your doctors

 - A complete list of medicines you are taking

 The flu is not just a very bad cold.
 Common flu symptoms include:

 - Runny or stuffy nose

 - Body aches